-10. In Business On Your Own Account - how do various aspects of the contractor's workings demonstrate that they are a business - do they have company stationary, a website/email, do they advertise?
+10. In Business on Your Own Account – how do various aspects of the contractor’s workings demonstrate that they are a business – do they have company stationery, a website/email, do they advertise?
 Are they VAT registered, do they have business insurance?

 Industry leading IR35 insurance - from just £99 per year via Qdos.
 Covers up to £50k of professional representation.
 You can also cover potential tax liabilities.